Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Experiments and Evaluation

 \subsection{Ablation Studies}

+\ecoparagraph{Comparison of features.} \Cref{tab:llama_ablation_results} in \Cref{sec:appendix_ablation} presents the ablation experiment with different features for the TAD regression model.
+For \emph{TAD (probs.)}, we only use probabilities along with predictions from the preceding tokens $p(y_{i-k} = \ctrue)$ for $k = 1, \dots, N$.
+For \emph{TAD (attention)}, we use attention weights on the $N$ preceding tokens without probabilities.
+The results show that \emph{TAD (probs.)} provides meaningful but usually lower performance. \emph{TAD (attention)} demonstrates substantial improvements, underscoring the importance of using the attentions in the TAD method.
+Finally, \emph{TAD (attention+probs.)}, which combines all of attention weights, probabilities, and uncertainty scores from previous steps, achieves slight but consistent performance gains.
+This indicates the benefit of recurrence during the computation of uncertainty scores.

+\ecoparagraph{Impact of the token-level training procedure.} \Cref{tab:llama_taq_seq} in \Cref{sec:appendix_ablation} presents an ablation study comparing different training procedures for the regression model in TAD.
+We compare the original TAD against \emph{TAD (Sequence-level)}, which uses a two-layer MLP with averaging of the hidden features between layers, followed by a linear layer for direct sequence-level uncertainty prediction.

+The results demonstrate that while \emph{TAD (Sequence-level)} is competitive: the original TAD surpasses it by 0.027 PRR on average, with the largest improvement of 0.124 PRR on MedQUAD.
+This highlights the effectiveness of the token-level training procedure with recurrent features in TAD.

+\ecoparagraph{Impact of the two-step training procedure.} \Cref{tab:llama_steps_results} in \Cref{sec:appendix_ablation} presents the ablation experiment comparing one-step vs. two-step training procedures for the TAD method.
+The results show that the two-step procedure is essential for training a well-performing recurrent model.

-\paragraph{Regression models and aggregation approaches.} Detailed results with various regression models and aggregation approaches are presented in \Cref{tab:gemma_results} and in \Cref{tab:llama_results,tab:stablelm_results} in \Cref{sec:appendix}.
-The optimal values of the hyper-parameters of TAD for all experimental setups are presented in \Cref{tab:gemma_tad_hp,tab:llama_tad_hp,tab:stablelm_tad_hp} in \Cref{sec:hp_appendix} for Gemma 7b, LLaMA 8b v3, and StableLM 12b v2 models, respectively.
+\ecoparagraph{Regression models and aggregation approaches.} Detailed results with various regression models and aggregation approaches are presented in \Cref{tab:llama_models_results}.
+The optimal values of the hyperparameters of TAD for all experimental setups are presented in \Cref{tab:llama_tad_hp,tab:gemma_tad_hp,tab:qwen_tad_hp} in \Cref{sec:hp_appendix} for LLaMA-3.1 8b, Gemma-2 9b, and Qwen-2.5 7b, respectively.

-The results show that TAD based on regression using MLP and LinReg consistently outperform TAD based on CatBoost~\cite{prokhorenkova2018catboost}.
-However, there is no big difference between MLP and LinReg.
+We compared two strategies for aggregating the token-level TAD scores: (\emph{i})~the mean of the scores; and (\emph{ii})~the sum of the log scores inspired by perplexity.
+For the majority of the settings, the mean of the probabilities yielded the best results.
+However, for QA with short answers, the sum of the log probabilities performed slightly better.
+Yet, the difference between MLP and LinReg is minimal.
+On average, TAD with LinReg outperforms TAD with MLP by 0.013 PRR.
 Therefore, for simplicity, we use LinReg as a regression method for TAD.

-We investigate two strategies for aggregation of token-level TAD scores: the mean of the scores and the sum of the log scores inspired by perplexity.
-For the majority of the considered settings, the mean of the probabilities yields the best results.
-However, for QA with short answers, the sum of the log probabilities performs slightly better.